IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

 modernization journey to Liberty and containers.

-**IBM Cloud Transformation Advisor** (Transformation Advisor) is an application modernization tool that is entitled through IBM Cloud Pak for Applications and IBM WebSphere Hybrid Edition.
+**IBM Cloud Transformation Advisor** (Transformation Advisor) is an application modernization tool that is entitled through IBM WebSphere Hybrid Edition.
 Transformation Advisor helps you quickly evaluate on-premises Java EE applications for deployment to the cloud.

-**The Transformation Advisor tool provides the following value:**
+The Transformation Advisor tool provides the following value:

   - identify the Java EE programming models in the app.